Dan Barber 1947 - 2020 - Obituary

 1/

-LANSING -- Dan Barber, 72, of Lansing, a retired United States Postal Service (USPS) worker and historian of several central and northern Michigan communities, passed away unexpectedly Monday, July 20, 2020, following a short illness.
+Dan Barber, 72 of Lansing, a retired United States Postal Service (USPS) worker and historian of several central and northern Michigan communities, passed away unexpectedly Monday, July 20, 2020, following a short illness.

 Born Dec.
 6, 1947, in Cadillac, he was the son of Don and Edna Barber, of Reed City.